 Faculty and students in our Theoretical Particle Physics group are actively exploring these questions, with a view to understanding the connection between the universe at very large and very small.
 This leads to the study of possible extra dimensions, beyond our usual four, which can cause measurable deviations from Newton’s Law of Gravitation at laboratory scales of micrometers or nanometers.
 Relateded exotic phenomena are mini-black holes, which may be produced at accelerators, or by ultra high energy cosmic rays.
 Our formal investigations in superstring theory and M-theory are also conducted with the purpose of making connection between fundamental theory and experiment.

-To mark twenty years since the formulation of supergravity (sugra) models at NU, the Physics Department held an international conference (SUGRA20) at NU during the period March 17-20, 2003.
+To mark twenty years since the formulation of supergravity (sugra) models at Northeastern University, the physics department held an international conference (SUGRA20) at Northeastern during the period March 17-20, 2003.

 The Theoretical Particle Physics group initiated the PASCOS and SUSY series of conferences, which have become major conferences in high energy physics.
-The first two conferences on PArticles, Strings and COSmology (PASCOS) were held at NU in 1990 and 1991; Stephen Hawking attended these conferences and delivered public lectures in addition to his contributions to the conference.
+The first two conferences on PArticles, Strings and COSmology (PASCOS) were held at Northeastern in 1990 and 1991; Stephen Hawking attended these conferences and delivered public lectures in addition to his contributions to the conference.
 Since then, the PASCOS conference has been held at Berkeley, Syracuse, Johns Hopkins, UC Davis, U North Carolina (Chapel Hill), Tata Institute of Fundamental Research, Bombay.
-The conference on SUperSYmmetry and Unification of Fundamental Interactions (SUSY) was started at NU in 1993, and has subsequently been held at U Michigan (Ann Arbor), École Polytechnique (Paris), Maryland, U Pennsylvania, Fermilab, Oxford (UK), CERN (Geneva), Dubna (Russia), DESY (Hamburg), KEK (Japan), Arizona (USA), Durham (UK), and Irvine (USA).
-It will return to NU in 2009.
+The conference on SUperSYmmetry and Unification of Fundamental Interactions (SUSY) was started at Northeastern in 1993, and has subsequently been held at U Michigan (Ann Arbor), École Polytechnique (Paris), Maryland, U Pennsylvania, Fermilab, Oxford (UK), CERN (Geneva), Dubna (Russia), DESY (Hamburg), KEK (Japan), Arizona (USA), Durham (UK), and Irvine (USA).
+It returned to Northeastern in 2009.

 The PASCOS conference returned to Northeastern in August 2004.
 The conference included a special program (the Pran Nath Fest) honoring Matthews Distinguished University Professor Pran Nath for his pioneering contributions over four decades in the fields of high energy theory, supersymmetry, supergravity, and unification.
 The proceedings of the conference and the Fest are published by World Scientific edited by George Alverson, Emanuela Barberis and Michael T Vaughn (http://www.worldscibooks.com/physics/5873.html).